nazariyg/Phred/README.md

             $userNameT = $userName->transliterateFromAny("latin")->toLowerCase();
             // "たかし やまもと" becomes "takashi yamamoto".

-            // Store the names to the database.
+            // Store the names and the rest of the profile info to the database.
             // ...

             // Let's see how many days we are currently away from the user's birthday.